 Timestamp anonymization

-For Privacy Beacon frames, the transmitter shall compute an over-the-air Timestamp (OTSF) value from the Timestamp value of the frame as follows:
+If dot11FrameAnonymizationMechanismsActivated is equal to bpe(2), then for Privacy Beacon frames, the transmitter shall compute an over-the-air Timestamp (OTSF) value from the Timestamp value of the frame as follows: (#126)

 OTSF = (Timestamp + EDP_Timestamp_offset) mod 264,

-where EDP_Timestamp_offset is the Timestamp offset value generated for the BPE AP MLD.
+where EDP_Timestamp_offset is the single EDP_Timestamp _ffset value in the BPE MHA parameter set selected for the frame. (#579)

 The BPE AP shall transmit Privacy Beacon frames over the air using the OTSF value in the Timestamp field (see 9.3.4.4 (Privacy Beacon frame format)).